MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/allowlist-tenant-for-connect-with-sign-in-and-registration.md

 # Allowlist your Power Automate tenant to allow registration and connect with sign-in

-For added security, connect with sign-in now requires your Power Automate tenant to be allowlisted to authorize connections on Active Directory domain-joined machines that aren't Entra ID-joined.
+For added security, connect with sign-in now requires your Power Automate tenant to be allowlisted to authorize connections on Active Directory domain-joined machines that aren't Microsoft Entra joined.
 Learn more about this security patch at [Troubleshoot desktop flow action failures](https://go.microsoft.com/fwlink/?linkid=2283248).

 Allowlisting a tenant also allows this machine to register to that tenant.